alexa-labs/skill-sample-nodejs-space-explorer/docs/atmosphere_view.md

 ### Updates

-Staggered animations were added that uses the document's `onMount` field to trigger when the page loads.
+Staggered animations were added that use the document's `onMount` field to trigger when the page loads.
 The PNGs used in the TV views were replaced with Alexa Vector Graphics.

 ### Layout Notes